 - To be a Native English speaker

-Some schools may require TEFL/TESOL certification and specific institutions in Mexico City might require CELTA certification.
+Some schools may require TEFL/TESOL certification, and specific institutions in Mexico City might require CELTA certification.
 You may even find schools that only require a Bachelor’s degree and no teaching experience.
 Some schools also love it if you have a Bachelor’s degree in the social sciences instead of English, as these applicants are very adaptable.
-Overall, the qualifications to teach English in Mexico vary a lot and you should research into specific institutions.
-Remember that while TEFL/TESOL certification might not be required, it makes your more employable.
+Overall, the qualifications to teach English in Mexico vary a lot, and you should research specific institutions.
+Remember that while TEFL/TESOL certification might not be required, it makes you more employable.

 Types of English Teaching Jobs in Mexico

 If you’re planning to teach English in Mexico, you have several options where you can teach.
 Check out this guide on the various schools and programs.

 Teaching English in Mexico at a bilingual public school provides a stable income and schedule.
 However, they often earn the least, especially elementary school teachers.
 You’ll usually work from 7 am to 2 pm.
 Usually, you teach particular subjects in English, rather than English itself.
 Also, because these students require a specific curriculum, some experience is preferred.
 Mexico also has several fantastic public universities that offer higher salaries.